-As for children under 13 years old to use social networks, you also need to update your knowledge to show how your children use social networks properly because there will come a day when your child will have their own social account.
+As for children under 13 years old to use social networks, you also need to update your knowledge to show how your children use social networks properly.
+This will help your child become more conscious, responsible when using social media later.

 10 social media etiquette for teens you need to know

 Treat others the way you want to be treated

 One of the golden rules of social media etiquette for students is that reminding your child to text, interact with others online like they would talk and treat them face to face.
 Tell your child that in front of them is not a laptop or phone screen but a real person or people sitting across from them to receive their text messages.